-The software is called Professional Ground Station or PGS and the data from flights can be viewed and analysed using this.
+The software is called Professional Ground Station or PGS and the data from flights can be viewed and analyzed using this.

 There are three variants of PGS.
-There's Discovery for a single aircraft, Vision for multiple aircraft and PGS Analysis for flight data monitoring and crash investigations.
+There's Discovery for a single aircraft, Vision for multiple aircraft, and PGS Analysis for flight data monitoring and crash investigations.
 Vision is the most popular variant and is used by the majority of our customers.
-3D replay is also available as an add-on which graphically shows the flight.
+3D replay is also available as an add-on that graphically shows the flight.

 So the MPFR recorders are combined Cockpit Voice and Flight Data Recorders and the flight data is recorded via an ARINC-717 stream and some of them can also record ARINC-429 data.
 These can all now be retrofitted with a 90-day underwater locater beacon as well.

-So the Fortress range of recorders are the newest range and comply with all the new and upcoming legislation, have 90-day beacons but also record 25 hours of cockpit voice recordings which is now mandated in certain settings.
+So the Fortress range of recorders is the newest range and comply with all the new and upcoming legislation, have 90-day beacons but also record 25 hours of cockpit voice recordings which are now mandated in certain settings.

 So once these units have been on a flight and recorded the data, what the customer will do is disconnect the main connector from the recorder and connect a ground replay cable.
 They will connect that to the ethernet port of a laptop and power it via a 28-volt DC bench supply.